 Peanut butter is not exactly a supplement, but it is so helpful in stages of muscle mass gain that we decided to include it here.

-It is high in fats healthy, which makes it highly caloric, which when looking to gain muscle mass comes in handy, especially when there’s not much appetite.
+It is high in healthy fats, which makes it highly caloric, which when looking to gain muscle mass comes in handy, especially when there is not much appetite.

 It is an essential ingredient in any homemade shake for weight gain, and in addition, it is delicious.